 Descendants of close parents

 In humans, and probably in all superior animals, the sons that a man may have with his sister are feasible but are likely to have serious problems, probably caused by the lack of contrast of the genetic variations with an external source.
 This fact will also give us an idea of the large amount of variations which take place in only one generation, despite common assumptions.
 If the large amount of changes that have been produced were absolutely random, and taking into account the complexity and sensitivity of the system, the new living beings would not be feasible.

-It can be asserted that this fact fits perfectly in the General Theory of the Conditional Evolution of Life while the other theories do not explain it at all.
+It can be asserted that this fact fits perfectly in the Conditional Evolution while the other theories do not explain it at all.